Meal Plan FAQs

 What is an All-You-Care-to-Eat Meal?

 An All-You-Care-to-Eat-Meal is just that!
 Utilize The Table at Irvine Commons just as you would your personal kitchen.
-Stop in to enjoy a meal with your friends or grab a hot meal to-go.
+Stop in to enjoy a meal with your friends or grab a hot meal to-go using one of our sustainable OZZI boxes.
 Once you swipe your card you can enjoy an All-You-Care-to-Eat-Meal without having to worry about budgeting for individual dishes.

 What are Weekly Plans?

-Weekly Plans come with a set number of weekly meals that can be used in two different ways.
-They can be used at The Table at Irvine Commons as an All-You-Care-to-Eat Meal or a select number of meals per week can be used as a Meal Exchange at certain on-campus retail dining locations.
-Weekly meals refresh on Sunday before breakfast, but do not rollover week to week.
+Weekly Plans come with a set number of weekly meals swipes that can be used in two different ways.
+They can be used at The Table at Irvine Commons as an All-You-Care-to-Eat Meal.
+Seven meals per week out of your meal plan can be used as a Meal Exchange at our on-campus retail dining locations.
+Weekly meals swipes refresh on Sunday before breakfast, but do not rollover week to week.
 What’s a Meal Exchange?
 Don’t worry, we’ll explain!

 What are Meal Exchanges?